 - Improve the quality of services to help people with SUD.

 SUD Confidentiality Survey

 In September 2020, DDAP finished collecting stakeholder feedback about Pennsylvania’s SUD confidentiality regulations – over 1,600 survey responses were received from stakeholders across the state.
-Findings from the survey and stakeholder interviews are in the process of being summarized in a report expected to be released by the end of 2020.
+Findings from the survey and stakeholder interviews are in the process of being summarized in a report expected to be released in early 2021.